luanviko/fecitiroc/README.md

 ## Dependencies

-The Makefile is thought around Linux system and it was tested under Ubuntu 20.04, Ubuntu 22.04 and Fedora 32.
+The Makefile is thought around Linux systems and it was tested under Ubuntu 20.04, Ubuntu 22.04 and Fedora 32.

 This frontend requires the installation of the following frameworks/ libraries/ drivers: